caseyishere/caseyishere.github.io/README.md

 There was also data cleaning done in Google Spreadsheets.
 Filtered and cleaned blanks, duplicates, nulls and time values.
 Used formulas to sum averages up.

+- Another project was done in other repository.
+Click here to view : https://github.com/caseyishere/project2/blob/main/README.md

 ## Files
 - cyclist#2dataMay.xlsx - Cyclist data for May
 - Cyclistdata.xlsx - Cyclist data for April